 WHY ARE LOW EMF AND LOW ELF INFRARED SAUNAS IMPORTANT?

-As the largest infrared sauna manufacturer and importer of infrared saunas, your health and safety is our number one priority.
-All Celebration Saunas are constructed with the newest Biophoton Nano-carbon Infrared Sauna technology and to make our saunas safe we reduce EMF levels through the use of proper gauge wiring with heavy duty insulation, EMF shielding, and steel enclosed electrical components.
+As the largest infrared sauna manufacturer and importer of infrared saunas, your health and safety are our number one priority.
+All Celebration Saunas are constructed with the newest Biophoton Nano-carbon Infrared Sauna technology and to make our saunas safe we reduce EMF levels through the use of proper gauge wiring with heavy-duty insulation, EMF shielding, and steel enclosed electrical components.
 At Celebration Saunas, we use an opposing EMF layer to the backside of the heater to negate EMF coming off the front.
-Our home saunas emit 10mG at the heater and 2mG at the bench.
-Our commercial hospital grade saunas emit 1.6mG at the heater and 0.3mG at the bench.
+Our home saunas emit 10mG at the heater and 5mG at the bench.
+Our commercial hospital-grade saunas emit 1.6mG at the heater and 0.3mG at the bench.

 Approximately 3% of the population are EMF sensitive and can experience Memory Loss, Depression, Loss of Energy, Irritability, Inability To Concentrate, Weakened Immune System, Chronic Fatigue, Headaches.
-If this is you, it would be important to opt for a commercial/ medical grade sauna that has the ultra-low or near zero EMF heaters.
+If this is you, it would be important to opt for a commercial/ medical grade sauna that has ultra-low or near-zero EMF heaters.

 Below is a 6-minute video that talks about the dangers of EMF radiation in your home, presented by Dr. Magda Havas, a leading environmental researcher at Trent University, Ontario https://youtu.be/aAnrmJ3un1g

 |Distance||Traditional Sauna Heater||Near-Infrared Sauna|

 |6 inches||> 5 mG||Indistinguishable from Ambient||25 mG||35mg||5-35 mG||Indistinguishable from Ambient|